Disappearance of Steven Koecher: Background

 Steven Koecher was born on November 1, 1979, in Amarillo, Texas, one of four children of Rolf and Deanne Koecher.
-He was active in the Boy Scouts of America, eventually making Eagle Scout.
-After graduating from Amarillo High School in 1998, Koecher, a devout member of the Church of Jesus Christ of Latter-day Saints (LDS Church), attended first Ricks College (now Brigham Young University–Idaho) and later the University of Utah, where he received a degree in communications.
+He was a devout member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Koecher was active in the Boy Scouts of America, eventually making Eagle Scout.
+After graduating from Amarillo High School in 1998, Koecher attended Ricks College (now Brigham Young University–Idaho) and later transferred to the University of Utah, where he received a degree in communications.
 He performed missionary work in Brazil and learned to speak Portuguese.

 After college, Koecher interned in the office of the governor of Utah for nine months.
 A year and a half later, he went to work as a stringer for the Davis County Clipper, a Bountiful-based bi-weekly newspaper edited by his father.
 Koecher remained at the Clipper for another year and a half, with some articles he worked on receiving awards from the Utah Press Association.

 In 2007, Koecher began working for the Salt Lake Tribunes digital advertising division.
-According to his mother, he liked the work but disliked working the overnight shift.
-The many temperature inversions in the Salt Lake City area that winter also bothered Koecher, so after a year he decided to leave his job at the Tribune and relocate to St.George, in the warmer southwestern portion of Utah.
+According to his mother, he liked the work but disliked the overnight shift.
+The many temperature inversions in the Salt Lake City area that winter also bothered Koecher, so after a year he decided to leave his job at the Tribune and relocate to St. George, in the warmer southwestern portion of Utah.
+He rented a room in a duplex from a landlord whose primary residence was in Utah County, some 300 mi to the north.

 Koecher initially worked with another online advertising firm, Matchbin, but that employment ended soon after he relocated.
 With the Great Recession underway, it was difficult for Koecher to find a new job.
-He was able to find some work handing out flyers for a local window-washing firm, but this did not provide him with enough income to meet his expenses; by November 2009 he was several months behind on his rent.
-Greg Webb, one of Koecher's church acquaintances, claims the local electric utility was threatening to terminate Koecher's service for nonpayment, although his mother says that would have been the landlord's responsibility.
-Because of this, Koecher was actively seeking another job, using connections from the local ward where he volunteered.
+He was able to find part-time work distributing flyers for a local window-washing firm, but the income was inadequate to meet his expenses.
+By November 2009, Koecher was several months behind on his rent and was actively seeking another job, using connections from the local ward (LDS congregation) where he volunteered.